-Lou Ferreira is a senior partner with more than 26 years of trial experience.
-His practice focuses on complex commercial litigation, insurance coverage and environmental litigation.
+Lou Ferreira is a senior partner with more than 27 years of complex trial experience.
+His practice focuses on commercial litigation, insurance coverage and environmental, safety & health issues.

 Prior to joining Stoel Rives, Lou served as law clerk to the Honorable Stephen S. Trott, U.S. Court of Appeals for the Ninth Circuit, 1989-1990, and as an honors intern in the U.S. Department of Justice’s Environmental and Occupational Disease Litigation Section, 1987.
 He also served as a special forces medic in the U.S. Army.